PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/ModelSetups.md

 ### Hard coded infrastructure

-First we have to take care of the attribute and read only properties required by the Runtime.
+First we have to take care of the properties required by the Runtime.
 They are necessary for the framework to find, match and map the setups correctly:

 | Property | Description |
 |----------|-------------|